SVBench: Evaluation of Video Generation Models on Social Reasoning: Experiment

 Our benchmark relies on an automated VLM Judge to assess social coherence, task correctness, and causal consistency in generated videos.
 To ensure that this automatic evaluation is trustworthy, we perform several analyses examining its reliability and alignment with human reasoning.

 \paragraph{Human Alignment}

 To validate our automated evaluation protocol, we utilize Gemini 2.5 Pro as our Vision-Language Model (VLM)-based judge.
-As exhaustive human annotation across all models is prohibitively expensive, we adopt a stratified sampling strategy.
-We randomly sampled 20 generated videos per model, creating a 160-clip test set to compare the VLM's judgments against human ratings across all five dimensions.
-As shown in Figure~\ref{fig:human_alignment}, our comparative analysis reveals a high degree of alignment in the relative performance trends between the VLM judge (Fig.\ref{fig:human_alignment_a}) and human annotators (Fig.\ref{fig:human_alignment_b}).
+As exhaustive human annotation across all models is prohibitively expensive, we adopt a stratified sampling strategy and sample 20 generated videos per model, yielding a 160-clip test set.
+These clips are evaluated by 10 annotators, including project members and other graduate students, using the same five-dimensional rubric as the VLM judge, with multiple independent ratings per clip averaged to obtain the final human score.
+As shown in Figure~\ref{fig:human_alignment}, our comparative analysis reveals a high degree of alignment in the relative performance trends between the VLM judge (Fig.~\ref{fig:human_alignment_a}) and human annotators (Fig.~\ref{fig:human_alignment_b}).
 The relative difficulty of the evaluation dimensions remains consistent for both.
 However, we identify a systematic divergence in scoring thresholds.
 Human annotators are more lenient on perceptual dimensions like \emph{Prompt Faithfulness (D2)}, \emph{Social Cue Use (D4)}, and \emph{Video Plausibility (D5)}, where their pass rates approach ceiling.
 This suggests humans prioritize sufficient visual clarity for interpretability over pixel-perfect generation.
 Conversely, on reasoning-intensive dimensions—\emph{Core Experiment (D1)} and \emph{Social Reasoning (D3)}—human raters are markedly stricter.
 They demand that the complete causal and logical structure of the psychological paradigm be correctly instantiated, penalizing even minor deviations from the intended social logic.
 This intuitive bias reflects a tolerance for surface-level imperfections but an intolerance for logical flaws.

 \paragraph{Qualitative Case Analysis}

 To illustrate the practical application of our framework, Figure~\ref{fig:visualiz} presents two representative cases that showcase the VLM judge's decision-making process.